Tramort/image_resizer/README.rst

 It's solution of test task.
 In brief, need to create service to decrease image by two times by using python, some libs and some technologies.

+For rest api docs used drfdocs generator (to see need to install and visit http://localhost:8000/docs).

 Installation
 ------------
 .. code::